simplesalt/main-9bc77/content/posts/UXforsecurity2.md

 # Product: Basic Requirements

-As security professionals, we know that for a moderately competent authentication stack, this must:
+As security professionals, we know that a moderately competent authentication stack must:

 - Capture some non-repudiatable, encrypted secret that uniquely identifies each person.
 - Capture data that could be transformed into quality indicators of compromise or risk – source IP, device fingerprinting, etc.